JawadPy/row-hex-converter/README.md

 python 3.x

 ## usage
-replace x variable with any other value you want.
+replace x variable with any other value you want in `main.py`.